fostroll/mordl/README.md

 Scores (accuracy) on *SynTagRus*: UPOS: `99.15%`; FEATS: `98.28%` (tokens), `98.86%` (tags); LEMMA: `99.13%`.
 In all experiments we used `seed=42`.
 Some other `seed` values may help to achive better results.
+Models' hyperparameters are also allowed to tune.

 The validation with the
 [official evaluation script](http://universaldependencies.org/conll18/conll18_ud_eval.py)